 Trichotillomania is classified as a body-focused repetitive behavior (BFRB) and is often misunderstood as simply a "bad habit" or lack of willpower.
 In reality, it's a complex condition with biological, psychological, and environmental factors.

-Leave Your Face Alone isn't a replacement for professional treatment—it's a powerful tool that enhances your existing recovery strategies by providing real-time awareness when you need it most.
+Leave Your Face Alone is not a replacement for professional treatment.
+It is an awareness tool that may complement other strategies by providing real-time feedback when your hand approaches a monitored area.

-Leave Your Face Alone uses your webcam and advanced AI to detect when your hands approach your hair, providing gentle alerts that help you:
+Leave Your Face Alone uses your webcam and local AI to detect when your hands approach your hair or face, providing gentle alerts that may help you:

 Understanding the sensitive nature of trichotillomania, Leave Your Face Alone is built with complete privacy: